mirakc/mirakc/docs/config.md

   * A list of SIDs which must be included
 * xsids
   * A list of SIDs which must be excluded

+## resource.strings-yaml

+`resource.strings-yaml` specifies a path to a YAML file which contains strings used in mirakc at runtime.

+> TODO: This might be obsoleted by other tools like GNU gettext in the future.

 ## mirakurun.openapi-json